 Welcome to my homepage, have a nice day!

 About me: Hello world!
 You can call me Quan.
-Currently, I am an undergrad student at HUST, Vietnam, and also an AI Resident at Qualcomm AI Research.
-I love playing with large language models.
-I am impressed by the abilities of LLMs, and I am curious about how they work.
-I want to understand them theoretically.
+I am an undergrad at HUST, Vietnam, and also an AI Resident at Qualcomm AI Research.

 Updates